bxlab/cmdb-quantbio/assignments/lab/machine_learning/assignment/index.md

 2. If you feel like you're a little bit behind, but the content of this assignment seems exciting to you, we recommend that you do the assignment, and replace your grade for one of the previous assignments that you struggled with.
 3. If you feel like you're a little bit behind, but are not interested in the content of the assignment, you're welcome to take this week to catch up on some of your previous assignments.

 With that out of the way: today's assignment comes in two parts.
-In the first exercise, you'll be following a tutorial to build, from (relative) scratch your own Convolutional Neural Network (CNN) to interpret written numerals.
+In the first exercise, you'll be following a tutorial to build, from (relative) scratch your own Convolutional Neural Network (CNN) to interpret pictures of different kinds of clothing.
 In the second exercise, you'll be using a pre-trained expression prediction model to predict gene expression status in the xpresso data you used during the live-coding exercise.
-You'll then be comparing the results of running this model with the results that you got during the live-coding exercise.
+You'll then be comparing the results of running this model with the results that you got during the live-coding exercise. <br><br>

 ## Data